Classical certification of quantum gates under the dimension assumption: Introduction

-Our method is based on a very intuitive idea of testing outcomes of exact quantum computation for quantum gate sequences that can be resolved efficiently classically.
-Examples include gate sequences that compose into the identity gate or simply a zero-length sequence, for which the system is measured directly after the state preparation.
-Certification is then enabled by invoking the dimension assumption, in our case one qubit, which limits the probability that a noisy quantum computer will produce the correct result.
-For certification of quantum gates, only the input-output correlations are used and no entanglement with an auxiliary system is required.
-Here, we prove that a universal gate set for single qubit quantum operations can be certified within our framework, and analyze in detail the certification of a relevant single-qubit gate, which corresponds to the application a $\pi/2$-pulse.
+Here, we prove that a gate set universal for single qubit quantum operations can be certified within our framework, and analyze in detail the certification of a relevant single-qubit gate, which corresponds to the application a $\pi/2$-pulse.
 The latter is routinely implemented on a quantum computer for creating an equal superposition of qubit basis states~\cite{leibfried2003quantum}.
-We show that the required \emph{sample complexity}, measured in terms of the number of individual runs of the experiment or the number of tested system copies~\cite{Kliesch2020TheoryOfQuantum}, grows as $\LandauO(\veps^{-1})$ with respect to the average gate infidelity $\veps$.
-This favorable scaling sets our work apart from self-testing results, which typically require much higher experimental effort.
+We show that the required \emph{sample complexity}, measured in terms of the number of individual runs of the experiment~\cite{Kliesch2020TheoryOfQuantum}, scales as $\LandauO(\veps^{-1})$ with respect to the average gate infidelity $\veps$.

+This favorable scaling paves the way for a promising research in the certification of quantum systems.
+In this work, we present proof-of-principle results for a number of important single-qubit gates.
+At the same time, the proposed protocol has the potential to be extended for application in full-scale quantum computation.
+While these generalizations are intriguing, they may result in less optimal guarantees.
+As a result, the scaling demonstrated in our proofs not only minimizes the resources required to certify single-qubit gates but also sets a benchmark for assessing the effectiveness of future generalizations.

 The rest of the paper is organized as follows.
 In \cref{sec:protocol}, we explain the experimental setup, outline the assumptions, and describe the protocol.
-In \cref{sec:results}, we present our results on certification of single-qubit quantum operations, with the main contributions stated as \cref{th:selftest_S}, \cref{cor:sample_S}, and \cref{th:universal}.
+In \cref{sec:results}, we present our results on certification of single-qubit quantum operations, with the main contributions stated in \cref{th:selftest_S}, \cref{cor:sample_S}, and \cref{th:universal}.
 Technical details supporting the main claims of the paper are left to the appendix.